-The Mary M. Miller is a smaller, newer riverboat.
+The Mary M. Miller is a more quaint and modern riverboat.
 The Mary can accommodate 160 passengers per cruise for the buffet and a total of 250.
 Mary M. Miller was the first female steamboat Captain in America.

 The Parc Wharf parking lot is a pay lot at 131 West River Road (entrance by Joe’s Crab Shack).
 This lot stretches along the wharf to the Belle area.
 If this lot is full, the Riverview Parking Garage off of 6th Street is just a walk across the street from the Belle.
 Mention that you are going on a Belle cruise to get a discounted parking rate if there is an event at the Yum center.

 The Belle has an elevator lift to help with wheel chairs and provide access to the Ballroom Deck, however the Texas & Hurricane decks are not accessible.
-Wheelchairs on the Mary M. Miller can go to the first deck only.
+Wheelchairs on the Mary M. Miller are available on the first deck.

 A Sightseeing ticket provides a two-hour sightseeing ride on the Texas Deck (top) of the Belle or Mary M. Miller.
 Sightseeing passengers can also enjoy a self-guided tour of the boat, a full concession café, and full bar service.
-After lunch is over for those who purchased meal tickets, Sightseers are welcome to enter the ballroom for dancing and a break from outside.
+After the buffet meal is over for those who purchased meal tickets, Sightseers are welcome to enter the ballroom for dancing and a break from outside.

-When calling, state the type of ticket you are interested in, as well as the date and if they are available they will be sold to you; sometimes we sell out for meals because of limited capacity.
+When calling, state the type of ticket you are interested in, as well as the date and if they are available they can be sold to you; sometimes we sell out for meals because of limited capacity.
 All meal ticket reservations require a 48-hour advance notice because our caterer requires a final count the day before the cruise.
 Those with sightseeing passes can upgrade for a flat price posted on the certificate; this needs to be done when you make your reservation.

-You will need your confirmation number from your reservation and proper identification to pick up pre-paid tickets.
-Other than hopefully your sunglasses, nothing else is needed.
+You will need your confirmation/order number from your reservation and proper identification to pick up pre-paid tickets.
+Other than hopefully your sunglasses and sunscreen, nothing else is needed.

 Tickets are filed by last name.
-Be prepared to show a photo ID in order to pick up the ticket.
+Be prepared to show a photo ID in order to pick up the tickets.

 Boarding is usually ½ hour before the cruise departure.
 Cruises depart on time, please allow time for parking, traffic and ticket pickup.

 There’s no time like the present to preserve the past.Donate